 You could also be renovating your existing space without adding an additional room.
 Basically, anything that is connected with your physical workspace could be eligible for a commercial real estate loan.

-It’s not used for making any upgrades to your business, like buying everyone new computers, upgrading your server room or giving everybody a raise, although that would be great.
+It’s not used for making any upgrades to your business, like buying everyone new computers, upgrading your server room, or giving everybody a raise, although that would be great.
+For anything like that, you’ll need a standard commercial loan.
+FLC Bank, for example, offers commercial loans in Florida that cover things like purchasing new equipment.

 The loans themselves are different from regular loans you’re used to.
 While many property mortgages are 30 years, the usual commercial real estate loan tends to be around 20.
 The loans are not tied directly to the property, but they are granted by “liens” on the commercial property.